-Identify and prioritize resources for paving existing dirt and gravel streets and alleyways
+Identify and prioritize resources for paving existing dirt and gravel streets and alleyways to reduce air pollution and prioritize infill and economic development.

-- Collaborate with local and regional agencies and citizens to prioritize roadways and alleyways to be paved - Work with City Council to revisit the threshold required to form a Local Improvement District to fund new paving
+- a.
+Collaborate with local and regional agencies and citizens to prioritize roadways and alleyways to be paved. - b.
+Work with City Council to revisit the threshold required to form a Local Improvement District to fund new paving.